GBLSMA/docassemble-MotionTutorial/README.md

 ```

 Try completing the exercise for the remaining logical scenarios: a tenant who has a tenancy at will, a tenant who paid before receiving the notice to quit, and a tenant whose landlord waived the notice to quit by accepting rent without a reservation of rights.

+If you are stuck, take a look at the `interview-final.yml` file for one possible solution.

 # Conclusion
 We hope that this tutorial will help you develop your own guided interviews in Docassemble!